 Willing victim, what do I mean by this.
-I know that from the articles I read online that this term willing victim is controversial.
+I know that from the articles I read online that the term willing victim is controversial.
 I am a teacher and this is a teaching website so I feel that this is a relevant topic.
 The dictionary says this:

 1. a person who suffers from a destructive or injurious action or agency: a victim of an automobile accident.